Search for dark matter production in association with the Z$^{\prime}$ boson at the LHC in pp collisions at $\sqrt{s}$ = 8 TeV using Monte Carlo simulations: Results

 \subsection{Exclusion limits}

-We construct the confidence intervals for the signal strengths as a function of the mass of the new $Z^{\prime}$ boson ($M_{Z^{\prime}}$) shown in figure \ref{figure:fig7}, and with the mass of the stable dark sector particle $M_{\chi}$ shown in figure \ref{figure:fig8}.
-It is clearly shown that the MC simulation of the SM background is in a good agreement with the data within $\pm 2\sigma$, i.e. no deviation from the SM processes have been observed.
-We exclude $Z^{\prime}$ production in the mass range between 415 - 500 GeV from the observed data and between 425 - 500 GeV from expected median as illustrated in figure \ref{figure:fig7}.
-We also exclude DM particle ($\chi$) production in the mass range between 108 - 200 GeV from observed data and between 122 - 200 GeV from expected median as shown in figure \ref{figure:fig8}.
+We construct the confidence intervals for the signal strengths as a function of the mass of the new $Z^{\prime}$ boson ($M_{Z^{\prime}}$) shown in figure \ref{figure:limitMzp}, and with the mass of the stable dark sector particle $M_{\chi}$ shown in figure \ref{figure:limitMchi} for the DH simplified scenario, the confidence intervals for the signal strengths as a function of $\Lambda$ for the EFT approach of the theory is presented in figure \ref{figure:limitLambda} as well.
+We exclude $Z^{\prime}$ production in the mass range between 470 - 550 GeV from the expected median as illustrated in figure \ref{figure:limitMzp}.
+We also exclude DM particle ($\chi$) production in the mass range between 170 - 200 GeV from expected median as shown in figure \ref{figure:limitMchi}.
+For the EFT scenario, the range between 3670 - 3790 GeV is excluded for the model cutoff scale of the EFT($\Lambda$), as shown in figure \ref{figure:limitLambda}.
 These exclusion limits are estimated at 95\% confidence level.